Twitter vs. Mastodon: The Marketing Reality

 Some Marketers Still All in on Twitter

-Khalil Garriott, director of content marketing and executive editor at James Madison University said he currently has no plans or interest in joining Mastodon.
+Khalil Garriott, vice president for creative content and copywriting strategy with the American Bankers Association, said he currently has no plans or interest in joining Mastodon.

 “As a Twitter power user since January 2011, I am still all in on the little blue birdie,” Garriott said.
 “I’ll admit to not knowing much about Mastodon.
 I understand that its feed is presented in chrono order instead of algo-based, and I gather that it is an ad-free platform.
 Both of those seem to be benefits, which might entice me to explore it in the future.
 So, it’s a wait-and-see approach for me.”